 new energy standards is the best way to do business now.”

-Making a Difference” media event, EPA Assistant Administrator Tom Dunne announced the new external power supply specification and recognized Phihong as an early participant in the program.
-Phihong
+Difference” media event, EPA Assistant Administrator Tom Dunne announced the new external power supply specification and recognized Phihong as an early participant in the program.
+Phihong has also

-has also been a participant in helping define the new external power supply specification recently announced by the EPA, helping to ensure that the requirements were aggressive but economically
+been a participant in helping define the new external power supply specification recently announced by the EPA, helping to ensure that the requirements were aggressive but economically achievable.

-partnership ushers in a new era where, for the first time, power electronics manufacturers like Phihong will be able to use the ENERGY STAR designation as a standardized means to promote their most
+a new era where, for the first time, power electronics manufacturers like Phihong will be able to use the ENERGY STAR designation as a standardized means to promote their most efficient designs to

-pollution by giving consumers simple energy-efficient choices.
-Today, with assistance from the U.S. Department of Energy, ENERGY STAR is featured on more than 40 types of products, from light bulbs to
+consumers simple energy-efficient choices.
+Today, with assistance from the U.S. Department of Energy, ENERGY STAR is featured on more than 40 types of products, from light bulbs to major appliances to

-major appliances to new homes and buildings.
+new homes and buildings.
 More than 9,000 organizations have become ENERGY STAR partners and are committed to improving the energy efficiency of products, homes and businesses.
-For
+For more information about

-electronic OEMs supplying custom power supplies from 10-1.5kW, power adapters and PoE injection solutions.
-With global sales for 2005 expected to exceed $350 million, Phihong has engineering and
+supplying custom power supplies from 10-1.5kW, power adapters and PoE injection solutions.
+With global sales for 2005 expected to exceed $350 million, Phihong has engineering and manufacturing facilities

-& marketing for Phihong USA, Andrew Fanara of EPA ENERGY STAR, Peter Lin, chairman and CEO of Phihong, and Steve Ryan of EPA ENERGY STAR, at the presentation of the Certificate of Recognition to
+Phihong USA, Andrew Fanara of EPA ENERGY STAR, Peter Lin, chairman and CEO of Phihong, and Steve Ryan of EPA ENERGY STAR, at the presentation of the Certificate of Recognition to Phihong.